squirrelsoft-dev/doc-fetcher/commands/update-docs.md

 # Update Documentation

-Check for and update outdated documentation in the current project's `.claude/docs` directory.
+Check for and update outdated documentation in `~/.claude/docs`.

 ## Current Context